VMs, Linux boxes, and OCI for an AI coding devbox

 Desktop pattern: a Linux VM as the devbox (Lima)

-AI coding angle: point the agent’s terminal and container CLI at the Lima-backed Linux environment so installs and daemon sockets stay inside the guest.
-You accept VM RAM, disk, and boot cost in exchange for kernel separation from macOS and fewer “works on my laptop kernel” surprises.
+AI angle: point the agent’s shell and container APIs at the Lima guest so installs and daemon sockets stay inside the VM.
+You pay RAM, disk, and boot cost for kernel separation from the host and fewer “wrong kernel on the laptop” surprises.

 Copylimactl start lima uname -a

-Linux host pattern: system containers without nested VMs (LXC)
+Linux host pattern: system containers without another kernel (LXC)

 Untrusted or multi-tenant execution: microVMs (Firecracker)